Updated July 26, 2022

-Yes, it is possible to easily share your internet connection with your other devices by turning your laptop running Windows 10 into a Wi-Fi hotspot.
+Yes, it is possible to easily share your internet connection with your other devices by turning your laptop running Windows 10, Windows 11, or macOS into a Wi-Fi hotspot.
 There are many reasons to turn your laptop into a WiFi hotspot.
-I’ll cover the 5 step process in this article.

 How To Use Laptop As A Hotspot